-Learn the ins and outs of caring for your own loofah and how to avoid the downfalls of a neglected shower pouf.
+Learn the ins and outs of caring for your own bath sponge and how to avoid the downfalls of a neglected shower pouf.

-What Are Loofahs?
+What Are These?

 Loofahs vs. Luffa – What Is a Luffa?

-What Are Loofahs Made Out Of?
+What Are They Made Out Of?

-Types of Loofahs – Which Are Better To Use?
+Types – Which Are Better To Use?

-What’s the Best Loofah?
+What’s the Best?

-These sturdy Loofah Scrubbers can withstand a weekly disinfection with bleach or boiling water.
-With regular sanitation and care, each Heirloom Mayan Loofah Scrubber can last over a month.
+This sturdy exfoliant can withstand weekly disinfection with bleach or boiling water.
+With regular sanitation and care, these are reusable and each can last over a month.

-Heirloom Mayan Loofah Scrubbers come in packs of six, so you can designate individual scrubbers for each unique purpose:
+They come in packs of six, so you can designate an individual one for each unique purpose:

 - Cleaning surfaces in your bathroom.

 - Scrubbing pots, pans and dishes in the kitchen.

 - Exfoliating your skin while you bathe or shower.

-Why Are Loofahs So Good for Bathing With?
+Why Are So Good for Bathing With?

 A loofah is nature’s perfect exfoliating tool.
 It becomes softer and more pliable when immersed in water, making the bath a good place to use a loofah.

-Benefits to Using a Loofah
+Benefits of Having a Loofah

 Exfoliating the skin is part of a healthy skincare routine.
 While a towel or washcloth can provide some exfoliation, a loofah does a much more thorough job because of its unique texture.

--The natural fibers of the loofah remove dead skin and accumulated oil from the body’s surface.
+The natural fibers of the loofah remove dead skin and accumulated oil from the body’s surface.
 This will leave your skin feeling soft, fresh and like it can breathe freely.

--Scrubbing the body with a loofah improves circulation – an essential for healthier, younger-looking skin.
+Scrubbing the body with a loofah improves circulation – an essential for healthier, younger-looking skin.

 How to Use a Loofah Properly